marcelpatrick/3rdPersonV2/README.md

     //for (each controller variable : within this range) for (AController* Controller : TActorRange<AController>(GetWorld()))
     {
-        //if the controller is our player and it is the winner then we won the game
+	// if the controller is the player controller (If the player is the one calling EndGame()) AND the player is the winner, then the caller of this function (the player) is the winner.
-        //if the controller is not our player (is the AI) and it is not the winner, then we also won the game
+	// if the controller is NOT the player controller (If the AI is the one calling EndGame()) AND the player is NOT the winner, then the caller of this function (the AI in this case) is the winner
-        //otherwise we lost the game
+	// However, IsPlayerController() will always be true because we will always be the player controller by default in this game.
+So bIsWinner will only be trule if the player is the winner, not the AI

         bool bIsWinner = Controller->IsPlayerController() == bIsPlayerWinner;
         Controller->GameHasEnded(
             Controller->GetPawn(), /*keep the camera focus on the player*/